qsideinstitute/federal-criminal-sentencing/master.md

 ## 4.4 Data Exploration Methods

-A good practice to do with a new data set is to explore it through visualization.
-We can get a sense of the distributions of the different variables and look at the relationships among different variables.
+A good practice to do with a new data set is to explore it through visualization—we can get a sense of the distributions of the different variables and look at the relationships among variables.
 We will walk through a few graphs in R so you can see how to plot.
 We will examine each of these so we can see relationships and learn more about our data.
 Then, explore on your own by modifying this code!

 ### 4.4.1 How to make a scatter plot with quantitative variables